devtut/generate/docs/nodejs/creating-a-node-js-library-that-supports-both-promises-and-error-first-callbacks.md

 ---
-metaTitle: "Creating a Node.js Library that Supports Both Promises and Error-First Callbacks"
+metaTitle: "Node.js - Creating a Node.js Library that Supports Both Promises and Error-First Callbacks"
 description: "Example Module and Corresponding Program using Bluebird"
 ---